fightforthefuture/votebot-www/app/_states/nh.md

 * Provide your name, date of birth, and name at birth (if different)
 * Provide your New Hampshire address and your mailing address (if different)
 * (Optional) Provide your telephone number and email address

-### Send the form
-* Send the form to your city or town clerk by Oct 29
+* Take the form to your city or town clerk by Oct 29
 * Or register in person on Election Day at [your polling place](https://gttp.votinginfoproject.org)

+## Registering by Mail

+### Eligibility
+* You may only register by mail if you'll be temporarily absent or have a physical disability that prevents you from registering in person
+* You may also register to vote in person at [your polling place](https://gttp.votinginfoproject.org) on Election Day

 ## Check Your Registration
 <https://app.sos.nh.gov/Public/PartyInfo.aspx>